Nculak28/Engineering-Portfolio/README.md

 - Link to Pneumatic/Electrical System folder - [Pneumatic System](./Pneumatics)

 ## Rover Project
-- **[Rover Prototype]**  – Designed a custom rover, manufactured in chop shop, competed against others.
+- **[Rover Competition Robot]**- Designed and manufactured a remote-controlled rover for a competitive robotics challenge.
+I led the full SolidWorks design of the rover chassis and scooping mechanism, which used L-shaped sliding arms to lift and transfer game pieces over a wall.
+The system was fabricated using laser-cut components and assembled with bearings and mechanical stabilization features.
+Competed head-to-head against other teams in a timed ball-transfer competition.
-Link to Rover folder -
+- Link to Rover folder - [Rover Robot](./Rover)

 ## Aircraft Design Project
 - **[Milutary Aircraft Bomber Project]** – Worked with 12 others on a theoretical C- 5 Galaxy successor.
 I was tasked with the CAD for the project.